eliasbuchwald/-reddit/API.md

 * **Make no more than thirty requests per minute.** This allows some burstiness to your requests, but keep it sane.
 On average, we should see no more than one request every two seconds from you.
+Monitor the following response headers to ensure that you're not exceeding the limits:
+    * `X-Ratelimit-Used`: Approximate number of requests used in this period
+    * `X-Ratelimit-Remaining`: Approximate number of requests left to use
+    * `X-Ratelimit-Reset`: Approximate number of seconds to end of period
 * Change your client's User-Agent string to something unique and descriptive, preferably referencing your reddit username.
     * Example: `User-Agent: flairbot/1.0 by spladug`